Journalists in the Eastern Province stage a demonstration in Batticaloa earlier this year, against press intimidation in Sri Lanka

 The Eravur police relentlessly questioned whether those news sites had any links with the Tamil diaspora.

-The agricultural land in Mylanthanaimadu and Periya Maadhavanai belonging to Tamil locals had been distributed to recently settled Sinhala farmers for corn cultivation by a leading member of the Sinhala Buddhist group “Viyath Maga” (Path of Professionals), Anuradha Yahampath.
+The agricultural land in Mylanthanaimadu and Periya Maadhavanai belonging to Tamil locals had been distributed to recently settled Sinhala farmers for corn cultivation by Eastern Province governor and leading member of the Sinhala Buddhist group “Viyath Maga”, Anuradha Yahampath.
 The extreme Sinhala Buddhist-nationalist group were vital components in assisting the alleged war criminal, Gotabaya Rajapaksa’s successful campaign to attain presidency.
 Yahampath’s move has deprived many Tamil cattle farmers the access to the grazing land and as a result, their livelihoods have been severely affected.
 Tamil farmers and locals have stated that they have been intimidated and threatened by the Sinhala settlers and some farmers have suggested that they are fearing for their lives for standing up for their rights to their lands.

 According to Tamil National People’s Front (TNPF) leader and MP Gajendrakumar Ponnambalam, the grazing land was allocated by the Sri Lankan government in a cabinet decision in 2011 to 991 Tamil families.
 The conflicting permissions regarding the agricultural land have caused tensions, ending in the slaughtering of Tamil farmers’ cattle.